 After the first release, the team collects feedback and begins a new iteration.
-This allows you to quickly validate your assumptions and improve the product.
+As a result, you quickly validate or disprove assumptions and can immediately improve the product.

 These benefits made Agile a favorite among tech startups and companies outside Silicon Valley like Elon Musk’s SpaceX.
 Even in the government sector, 80% of large projects are built using Agile.

-We like the Agile and its flexibility, especially in these turbulent times.
-Over 85% of projects at MindK are delivered using Agile approaches like Scrum or Kanban.
-They excel in mid-to-long-term projects that have incomplete requirements or have a high degree of uncertainty.
+Here at MindK, we like Agile and its flexibility too, especially in these turbulent times.
+Over 85% of projects at MindK are delivered using Agile methodology and Agile frameworks, like Scrum or Kanban, which excel in mid-to-long-term projects that have incomplete requirements or a high degree of uncertainty.

-If you want to learn more about Agile, I highly recommend downloading our e-book that explains everything you need to know about this flexible approach and provides a detailed overview of its practices and tools.
+If you want to learn more about how to manage an Agile project and the role of the client in the process, we highly recommend downloading our e-book Decision Maker’s Guide to Agile Product Development.
+It explains everything you need to know about this flexible approach and provides a detailed overview of its practices and tools.